-The Alliance for Pioneer Square is working diligently to support the Pioneer Square community through the COVID-19 virus outbreak, outlining public safety reporting guidance and resources available to the community, including how to report public safety incidences, who to report incidences to, and city-wide resources.
+The Alliance for Pioneer Square is working diligently to support the Pioneer Square community through the COVID-19 virus outbreak.
+This update is part of a series of bi-weekly messages outlining public safety reporting guidance and resources available to the community, including how to report public safety incidences, who to report incidences to, and city-wide resources.

 How to Report

-- Always call 9-1-1 for both emergency and non-emergency reporting.
+- 9-1-1 for both emergency and non-emergency reporting.
 9-1-1 data informs police resource allocation and helps the Alliance for Pioneer Square better understand the public safety situation in our neighborhood.

 - If police need to be aware of on-going drug activity but doesn’t require immediate response can be reported online as a Narcotics Activity Report or by calling 206-684-5797.